rpmuller/ePubs/WesternPhilosophy.md

-bestrides animality, and the whole of humanity, intpfce and in time, is one immense army galloping beside and before and behind each of us in an overwhelming charge able to beat down every resistance and to clear many obstacles, perhaps even death/*
+bestrides animality, and the whole of humanity, intpfce and in time, is one immense army galloping beside and before and behind each of us in an overwhelming charge able to beat down every resistance and to clear many obstacles, perhaps even death."

 But a cool critic, who feels himself a mere spectator, perhaps an unsympathetic spectator, of the charge in which man is mounted